chrwoizi/chaos-campus/README.md

 # Chaos Campus

-Chaos Campus was a university project where computer science students created a J2ME mobile game for feature phones.
+Chaos Campus was a german university project where computer science students created a J2ME mobile game for feature phones.

 You are playing a student called Simon.
 An evil witch has kidnapped the university president and she released a poisonous substance on the university campus to convert all students to monsters.
 Simon must solve riddles and engage in boss fights to rescue the president and fellow students.

+The game language is german.

 [Download (jar)](https://woizischke.com/chaos-campus.jar)